 Owens Corning used asbestos in its ceiling tiles, mastic, cement and insulation for pipes, air systems, equipment and cold storage systems from the 1950s to 1972.
 Companies used asbestos in many of its products because it could resist heat.

-Owens Corning bought Fibreboard Corporation in 1997, which also made building and insulation products with asbestos.
-Because of this, Owens Corning became responsible for any harm Fibreboard’s asbestos products caused.
+Owens Corning bought Fibreboard Corporation in 1997, which also manufactured building and insulation products with asbestos.
+Because of this, Owens Corning became responsible for any harm caused by Fibreboard’s asbestos products.

 Owens Corning Asbestos-Containing Products